Electronic Code Book

 Conclusion

-This exercise showed you how you can tamper encrypted information without decrypting them and use this behaviour to gain access to other accounts.
-It showed you that encryption can not be used as a replacement to signature and how it's possible to use ECB encryption to get control on the decrypted information.
-I hope you enjoyed learning with PentesterLab.
+This exercise showed you how you can tamper with encrypted information without decrypting it and use this behavior to gain access to other's accounts.
+It showed you that encryption can not be used as a replacement for signature and how it's possible to use ECB encryption to get control over the decrypted information.